Degrees and Fields of Study

-GRE for applicants to the master's or advanced certificate in Archives and Public History: GRE general test not required.
+GRE for applicants to the joint degree programs with French Studies and Hebrew and Judaic Studies: GRE general test required.

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.

 Statement of Academic Purpose: In a concisely written statement, please describe your past and present work as it relates to your intended field of study, your educational objectives, and your career goals.
 In addition, please include your intellectual and professional reasons for choosing your field of study and why your studies/research can best be done at the Graduate School of Arts and Science at NYU.
 The statement should not exceed two double-spaced pages.